bd/twidor/README.md

 Some chords send more than one letter, such as "ed" and "ing".
 They are called multiple character chords (MCCs).
 Twidor does not show MCCs by default.
 By default Twidor shows red highlights only for single letters, as shown for the highlighted letter "d", above in "Keyboard Layout".
 Lyons [2,3] has shown that, at the beginning, learning is faster when the incremental amount of learning material smaller.

-When <kbd>View | Show multiple character chords</kbd> is selected.
-Twidor shows hints for chords such as "ed" and "ing" (MCCs).
+When <kbd>View | Show multiple character chords</kbd> is selected, Twidor highlights multiple character chords such as "ed" and "ing" (MCCs).

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_MCC.png" width="30%" align="right"> For example, given the text "ed", shown on the right.
 Twidor highlights the chord that sends "ed", rather than just "e".
 Note that this is different from the keymap shown above in "The Keyboard Layout", where the option was not selected by default, and only "e" is highlighted.